prosyslab/bayesmith-artifact/README.md

 ## 4. Reproducing the results of the baselines (Table 2)
 ### Running Bingo_EM

-  It runs EM algorithm to find optimal weights while prserving the rules.
+  It runs an EM algorithm to find optimal weights while preserving the rules.
-  We set timeout of 12 hours for convergence.
+  We set a timeout of 12 hours for convergence.
   ```
   script/bingo/run-em.sh [ interval | taint ] <PROGRAM>
   ```